-This Is Why Women Are Attracted to Jerks
+This Is Why Some Women Are Attracted to Jerks, According to Experts

 But one could also make the argument that pop culture is at fault here.
 There are tons of movies like Cruel Intentions that feature a sweet, caring woman reforming a narcissistic, philandering sociopath through the sheer power of her goodness.
-Of course, in the real world, this doesn't actually work, but it sure makes for a compelling narrative and, subsequently, an enticing fantasy to try to reproduce in real life.
-(Not to mention that these men are a challenge, and it's nigh impossible to help but be attracted to one of those.)
+Of course, in the real world, this doesn't actually work—but it sure makes for a compelling narrative and an enticing fantasy to try to reproduce in real life.